Morris135212/COMS4995_Project/README.md

 ### Model
 We have trained 5 different models: Neural Network, Random Forest, GBDT, XGBoost, SVM.
-Training code for Neural Network can be seen in the train.ipynb.\\
+Training code for Neural Network can be seen in the train.ipynb.

-Training code for Random Forest can be seen in the model/Random Forest.ipynb\\
+Training code for Random Forest can be seen in the model/Random Forest.ipynb

-Training code for XGBoost can be seen in the model/XGBoost performance tuning.ipynb\\
+Training code for XGBoost can be seen in the model/XGBoost performance tuning.ipynb

 Training code for GBDT can be seen in the

+### Results
+You can see all the results saved as pkl if it is for Random Forest, GBDT, XGBoost, SVM.
+In pt form if it is for neural network